JennyPoudel/Llama_QnA_chatbot/YT_chatbot/README.md

-# Naritwa
-A chatbot that simplifies women's rights.
+#Llama based chatbot for QnA